 New Houses can be designed to allow a family to continue to live in the same home and neighborhood as their needs change over their lifetimes, and to accommodate different patterns of use for later residents.A bedroom once used for children can become a home occupation or an Accessory Dwelling Unit (ADU) rented out for additional income or for a caregiver to live on premises.

 Such designs can also work for extended families and group houses for young members of the community wanting shared space, as well as elders looking for innovative assisted living options.

-One very affordable solution Tom has been working on involves well designed, well built, energy efficient modular homes that are manufactured elsewhere and trucked to the site.
-He calls them FlexPlex (enjoy this downloadable PDF).
+One solution Tom worked on involves well-designed, well built, energy efficient modular homes that are manufactured elsewhere and trucked to the site.
 Houses can either be finished off as self-help projects by residents or can be finished by conventional builders.

 The full conceptualization of Tom’s innovative Flex-Plex design is available as a downloadable PDF from his website.
 It would be great to see it come alive – i.e. actually be built.
 Contact us if you have interest in this.

 His idea was that the Flex-Plex was to be built in multiples with factory modular construction and he hoped to have it approved by the State of Oregon Building Codes Department so it could be delivered in two parts by truck to sites around the state.
 The initial model was to be placed on the Nehalem 10th Street/Coyote Ridge land.
 It would be more expensive to build than typical “affordable housing” due to its attention to energy conservation details, but those very details would make it less expensive to live in for the long term.